Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 Drink the afternoon away under the shadow of Edinburgh Castle while sitting in a ski lift or around a bothy-style fire.

-Cold Town House also features in our beer garden guide
+Cold Town House is also featured in our beer garden guide.

 Rooftop Bars in Edinburgh’s New Town